Magnusmajo/holbertonschool-chatgpt-introduction/README.md

 Game Overview: Players alternate placing “X” or “O” on a 3x3 board, aiming to get three in a row horizontally, vertically, or diagonally to win.
 Dowload the code here: https://github.com/hs-hq-service/3156/blob/eefc03645896132c4f83c59e8a182daeb07dde75/tic.py

+=======>>>
+####  Some additional info:
+###### Debugging
+In programming refers to the process of identifying, analyzing, and fixing errors or “bugs” in the source code of a program.
+These errors can cause unexpected behavior, execution failures, or incorrect results in the application.

+The main goal of debugging is to improve the functionality, suitability, and efficiency of the software.
+Developers use various tools to inspect and modify the code, set breakpoints, and monitor the state of variables during the program’s execution.

+###### Automation
+In programming refers to the use of technology to perform tasks with minimal human intervention.
+This can be applied in various sectors where repetitive tasks are common, such as manufacturing, robotics, automotive industries, and IT systems12.

+In the context of programming, automation often involves writing scripts or using tools to automate repetitive tasks like testing, deployment, and data processing.
+This helps improve efficiency, reduce errors, and free up human resources for more complex tasks12.

+<=============

+This is an Holberton School Project
+Author: Alexis Rodriguez Rodriguez
+Location: Montevideo.
+Uruguay
+September 2024

+@ Alexis-Holberton School --All right reserved---